AslanDing/SFBench/README.md

 ## Evaluation

 To evaluate the model, the eval.py can be used.
 Notably, in training main.py/main_three_parts.py, the evaluation results are also available.
 We provide some pretrain state dict for reproduce our results.
-The pretrain model state dicts are available on [PlaceHolder](https://)
 ```eval
 python eval.py --dataset_path [PATH] --cache_dir [cache_PATH] --dataset [split]  --length_input [Lookback]  --length_output [Prediction] \
  --bachsize [B] --method [model-name] --device [device] --seed [seed]